 In the Dalton city, the Singer Sewing Machine after being swiftly developed in the region brought about a shift in tufting.
 The brand designed machines having an assortment of time-efficient needles for the production of tufting in bulk.

 Comparable to the James Templeton’s replicas of oriental carpets, Dalton city started to create their own such replicas.
 It was in this city where the Broadloom carpet was first produced.
 Bathroom sets, bedspreads, and robes soon became the prime textile exports.
 Interestingly, even today, around 90% of the planet’s wall-to-wall carpet is designed in and around this city.

 During the 1920's and 30's, the Dalton city in Georgia was tagged as the continent’s Tufted Bedspread Capital.
 This plush innovation saw a steeply rising demand and soon it entered into the manufacturing of bath mats, throw blankets, and other furnishings.

 Hand-tufted bedspreads featuring embroidery grabbed attention from every corner of the city and were tagged as chenille.
 With simple effective tactics of marketing, these bedspreads started to showcase in the local department stores.
 Soon, tufting achieved much significance in terms of economic development in the northern areas of Georgia.

 Surprisingly, these bedspreads even fulfil the financial needs of families in that area even during the Depression era.
 At this time, the vendors set up what was known as ‘spread houses’ wherein the items tufted on farms were shrunk by giving a finishing with the help of heat washing.
 This also resulted in set fabric.

 Trucks were loaded with dyed yarns of chenille and pattern-stamped sheets, which were then sent to families for tufting prior to going back to pay the tufters and gather the spreads for the purpose of finishing.
 Until now, across the state, the tufters were forming bedspreads, mats, and pillow shams for selling besides the highway.

-It is worth knowing that in the business of bedspread, the first to make a million was the B. J. Bandy who was native to Dalton.
+It is worth knowing that in the business of bedspreads, the first to make a million was the B. J. Bandy who was native to Dalton.
 He made millions of dollars with his wife, Dicksie Bandy during the late 1930s.
 Soon after this achievement, many gained this prestigious financial status.